xiaofeizidahuoji/Awesome_Traffic_Prediction_Large_Models/README.md

-# Awesome Integrated Perception and Prediction for Autonomous Driving
+# Awesome Traffic Prediction Large Models

-This is a collection of research Papers about **Integrated Perception and Prediction for Autonomous Driving (PnP4AD)**, and the repository will be continuously updated to track the frontier of this field.
+This is a collection of research Papers about ****, and the repository will be continuously updated to track the frontier of this field.

 :clap:Welcome to follow and star!
 If you find any related Papers or reports could be helpful, feel free to submit an issue or PR.

 ## Overview
+This repository presents a comprehensive review of Traffic Prediction Large Models, exploring their evolution from traditional deep learning to modern foundation models (LLMs/PFMs).
+We focus on multimodal traffic forecasting, where numerical sensor data integrates with real-time text for richer spatio-temporal modeling.
+The survey covers key methodologies, challenges, and future directions.